-If you’re looking to add a little style and colour to your garage, one of the best places to start is with the floor.
-Standard concrete slab garage floors are functional, but with a little extra effort, they can also be attractive and even comfortable.
+If you want to add some character and colour to your garage, the floor is the perfect place to start.
+Standard concrete garage floors get the job done, but with a little TLC they can be transformed into something much more aesthetically beautiful and even functional.

 Garage floor paint coatings

 Why?
-Once again, they’re cheap and fairly easy to apply yourself, although it’s not like you can just sweep your garage floor, pop open a can of paint, and start rolling it on.
+Again, they are inexpensive and simple to apply on your own, though it’s not like you can sweep your garage floor, open a can of paint, and start rolling it on.

 Coatings: Concrete floor paint